mineichen/minfac/README.md

-# Lightweight Inversion of control
+# Lightweight Inversion Of Control
 ``` rust
 use {minfac::{Registered, ServiceCollection}};